thapecroth/cloudflare-browser-rendering-mcp/README.md

 ## Installation

-The server has been installed and configured for use with Cline.
+The server should be installed and configured for use with Cline.
 To complete the setup:

 1. Edit the Cline MCP settings file at:
    ```